-If you want to continue with the second part, we tell you in detail what to see in Edinburgh in 1 day, super organized and you also have our post with The best 50 things do in Edinburgh (some paid and some free).
+If you want to continue with the second part, we tell you in detail what to see in Edinburgh in 1 day, super organized, and you also have our post with The best 50 things to do in Edinburgh (some paid and some free).

 It’s a city we fell in love with.
-But I tell you a secret when we were looking for information to organize our road trip through England and Scotland, what we were most liking was how kind the Scots are.
+But I tell you a secret when we were looking for information to organize our road trip through England and Scotland, what we were most liking how kind the Scots are.

 We were in Edinburgh for two days and a half, so today I tell you what gave us time to see and do the first half day.
 We take advantage of the time!

 So we were in the car near the castle; we had our Fast Pass with the Explorer Pass, so we didn’t have to wait in line.